The Dean's Office: Advising and Academic Support

 • Support for Advisors

 The class deans offer general advising support to all faculty.
-When an instructor or advisor expresses concern about a student, the class dean will reach out to that student and work closely with the student to resolve the situation.
+When an instructor or advisor expresses concern about a student, the class dean will reach out to that student and work closely with the student & faculty member to resolve the situation.
 Unsatisfactory Progress Reports (UPRs), which instructors are expected to submit for students not meeting course expectations, are especially helpful for identifying problems before they become unmanageable.
 When a UPR is submitted, it goes automatically to the appropriate class dean and the faculty advisor, who reach out to the student.
 If the student is a varsity athlete, the UPR also goes to the Athletic Director, who sends it to the student's coach.